Europe's passport-free travel zone will be welcoming Croatia but Romania and Bulgaria have been left outside.

 Croatia will also start using the euro from January 2023.
 Here’s what you need to know if you’re planning a trip to the country next year.

-Do you need a passport to enter Croatia?
+Do you need a passport to enter Croatia, Romania, and Bulgaria?

-However, from January 1, 2023, Croatia looks set to lift its border controls with other Schengen countries.
+From January 1, 2023, Croatia will lift its border controls with other Schengen countries.

 What currency does Croatia use?